 Employers’ liability insurance (if they have staff)

-Possibly even addresses you can drive by
+Possibly even ask for an addresses you can drive by to take a look

 Don’t settle for anonymous online reviews alone.